jofval/altis-ctoh/README.md

-Multi-mission Altimetry Processing Software (MAPS)
+                Altimetry Time Series (AlTiS) Software

-MAPS software have been developed in order to ...
+AlTiS software have been developed in order to make time series using altimetry measures.
+It software replace "MAPS" software which is not more longer maintained.

 Reference: